nvidia-holoscan/holohub/operators/videomaster/README.md

 - videomaster_source: get signal from capture card
 - videomaster_transmitter: generate signal

-Thes operators wrap the GXF extension to provide support for VideoMaster SDK.
+These operators wrap the GXF extension to provide support for VideoMaster SDK.

 ## Requirements

-This operator requires the VideoMaster SDK.
+This operator requires the VideoMaster SDK from Deltacast.

 ## Building the operator